{{ result.summaryTitle }}

 Does MSS clamping fix UDP or QUIC packet size problems?

 No. MSS clamping changes TCP behavior only.
-UDP, QUIC, ICMP, and similar traffic still need Path MTU Discovery, application sizing, or a smaller configured MTU.
+UDP, QUIC, ICMP, and similar traffic still need Path MTU Discovery, application packet sizing, or a smaller configured MTU.

 Why can the IPsec preset be only an estimate?